Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ```

-## 1.5 Define Custom middlewares
+## 1.5 How to define Custom middlewares?

-If HTTP trigger is used try to implement the InvokeAsync(HttpContext) and for non-http triggers implement InvokeAsync(ExecutionContext), (If both http and non-http triggers are deployed in same
-azure function try to implement both methods)
+All custom middleware of Http triggers should inherit from ServerlessMiddleware and override InvokeAsync method .
+You will be able to access both HttpContext and ExecutionContext

 > Note
-> You have access to execution context in all the custom middlewares
+> You have access to execution context in all the custom middlewares , only if you pass the executionContext as 2nd parameter in the HttpMiddleware wrapper (refer 1.4)
-> To access it use {this.ExecutionContext} , refer ex below
+> To access it use {this.ExecutionContext} , refer below

 ```cs